inverimus/nimbang/README.md

-# This is a fork of PMunch/nimcr
+# This is a fork of jabbalaci/nimbang

-This repo is a fork of [PMunch/nimcr](https://github.com/PMunch/nimcr), containing my own modifications.
-The original nimcr repo seems to be abandoned, so that's why I decided to make a fork.
-Thanks to PMunch for the original nimcr project!
+This repo is a fork of [jabbalaci/nimbang](https://github.com/jabbalaci/nimbang), containing my own modifications.

+Differences from the original repo:

+- The default compilation mode is now `release` instead of `debug`.
+Add `#nimbang-args -d:debug` to compile in debug mode.
+- Debug info is not shown by default.
+- The executable files are no longer hidden.
+I see no reason to hide them inside of a hidden or temporary directory.
+- The cache directory falls back to tmp on Linux if the home directory doesn't exist.
+This avoids a corner case where the script could be run by a user who cannot log in.

 # Running Nim programs as scripts with shebang